 Populating your organization in Blissbook allows you to easily share your handbook(s) with everyone at your company and makes it easy to see who has and who hasn't signed their acknowledgement.

-Uploading a .csv file on your People page (click the • • • in the top right corner of Blissbook and then People) synchronizes your organization in Blissbook with that file.
+Uploading an employee list .csv file synchronizes your organization in Blissbook with that file.
+It is a full file sync.
 People on the list who aren't in Blissbook will be added to your organization, and those not on the list who are currently in Blissbook will be archived.
 Groups receive the same treatment.
-You should not include the "Admin" group on your file as that's a special group that's managed manually within Blissbook.
+This means you should always sync a full file that includes all of those who should have an active Blissbook account.

 Before we link to the templates that you should base your .csv upload file on, here are some general notes:

-- Make sure your column headers match exactly what's in the template file.
+Make sure your column headers match what's in the template file exactly.

-- If you want Blissbook to handle rehires, then you'll need to include a Latest Hire Date column.
+If you want Blissbook to handle rehires, then you should include a Latest Hire Date column.
 Rehires get asked to sign your handbook again even if they've already signed it.

 Using Groups makes it easy to personalize content for employees - for example if you have a California addendum or other policies that only apply to specific groups of people.
 Just add employees to a Group and then on the policy or chapter, choose which Group(s) can see that content.